Ladyhawke (musician): Other pursuits

 Ladyhawke appeared as herself in the third episode of the British ITV2 sitcom FM, originally aired 11 March 2009.
 Also in 2009, she designed Music Inspired Art labels for limited edition bottles of Beck's.
 Labels were illustrated by Sydney-based artist Sarah Larnach, who lived with Ladyhawke back when she was first getting started on her music career.

+In 2016, Ladyhawke was featured as part of the group going on a road trip in Air New Zealand's safety video, Summer of Safety.

 In 2021, Ladyhawke released a limited-edition video game cartridge keychain in conjunction with the release of her fourth album, Time Flies.
 The game takes Ladyhawke on a journey to complete her album while encountering characters from the "Time Flies Universe", with digitized versions of the album tracks providing the soundtrack.

 Personal life

 Brown is a lesbian.
 On 9 January 2015, she married New Zealand actress, comedian, and filmmaker Madeleine Sami.
 She moved from London to Los Angeles in 2013.
 On 20 June 2017 she announced her pregnancy.
 After a police shooting occurred near their apartment, she returned to Auckland, NZ in 2017.
-Her first child, a daughter named Billie Jean, was born on 20 October that year.
+Her first child, a daughter, was born later that year.
+Sami and Brown announced the end of the relationship in 2023.

 Brown is a fan of video games, describing herself as "a big, big gamer".

 Brown has a contralto vocal range.